ScribblerCoder/Jellypwn/README.md

 <https://github.com/jellyfin/jellyfin-web/issues/4653>

-**TDLR;** Jellyfin allows you to upload plugins to the server, these plugins are just .zip files with a dll file inside it.
+**TDLR;** Jellyfin allows you (admin user) to upload plugins to the server, these plugins are just .zip files with a dll file inside it.
 You can upload a plugin that executes a reverse-shell on the server.

 ## PoC video